Meet Our Team

 Beyond overseeing operations at Frontier Village, Kevin manages another practice in central Seattle and serves on the Board of Directors for several livestock and youth organizations in Seattle and the broader, Pacific Northwest region.
 Kevin grew up raising and showing livestock in California — he continues to stay active in 4-H as the Seattle Poultry Project Leader for this youth organization and also serves as a Fairs Commissioner for the Washington State Department of Agriculture.

-Kevin grew up in Southern California, attended Mt San Antonio College and Cal Poly San Luis Obispo, and currently lives in the Eastlake neighborhood of Seattle.
+Kevin grew up in Southern California, attended Mt San Antonio College and Cal Poly San Luis Obispo, and currently lives in the Beacon Hill neighborhood of Seattle.
 He transplanted to the Pacific Northwest in late 2008, after having spent some time abroad working in Europe and living in Atlanta for a brief stint.
-He enjoys the outdoors and travel, design and horticulture, and can be found running or playing dodgeball when not at work!
+He enjoys the outdoors and travel, design and horticulture, and can be found running, teaching yoga or captaining his co-ed, rec dodgeball team when not at work!

 Hannah, LVT - Lead Technician, Certified Laser Therapist